danirod/dotfiles/README.md

 ## Install

-### Requirements

-* **An UNIX based system**.
-This is not accurate since these dotfiles will work on Windows too, but since Windows lacks symbolic links, the experience won't be that great.
-* **GNU Stow**.
-This is the tool that will create symlinks in the system.
-  If you cannot use Stow, you'll have to manually create symlinks at their appropiate locations.

-### Install

 Clone this repository in a location such as `~/.dotfiles`.
 Then, enter the just cloned repository and start stowing the packages that you want.